 Compliance with NFPA standards is crucial as well, and NFPA 30 6.5.1 requires precautions to be taken in order to prevent the ignition of flammable vapors by ignition sources.

 A common question is whether flammable liquids can be stored in plastic containers.
 While OSHA and NFPA regulations extensively cover storage and handling, they do not explicitly state whether plastic containers are suitable for flammable liquids.

-Plastic is a static-prone material that can’t be adequately bonded and grounded to prevent electrical buildup and a potential fire or explosion.
-Therefore, it’s safest to handle and store flammable liquids in steel equipment, such as a UN rated steel drum and steel spill containment pallet.
-Steel is less likely to melt in a fire and can be bonded and grounded to prevent static buildup.
+It’s important to note that plastic is a static-prone material, making it challenging to bond and ground effectively to prevent electrical buildup and potential fire or explosion.
+Since static electricity is an ignition source under 1910.106(e)(6)(i), it’s best to find a safer alternative.
+Consider using steel equipment, such as UN rated steel drums and steel spill containment pallets.
+Steel is less likely to melt in a fire and can be properly bonded and grounded to prevent static buildup.

 Determining the appropriate storage methods and locations is vital.
 Seek guidance from local authorities and experts to navigate the regulations specific to your facility or facilities.
 Here’s what you can do: